I have been receiving a lot of feedback from individuals that have read my blog posts.

-As a writer it is always exciting when you get feedback because you know that your material is being read.
-Of course, as human beings we all share a different set of beliefs, values, and standards.
-So, just like anything else, there are those individuals that are completely and wholeheartedly supportive as I embark on this journey, and then there are those that are completely repulsed by the notion of me sharing such intimate details of my heartbreak and pain.
+As a writer, it is always exciting when you get feedback because you know that your material is being read.
+Of course, as humans, we all share different beliefs, values, and standards.
+So, just like anything else, there are those individuals that are completely and wholeheartedly supportive as I embark on this journey.
+Then there are those completely repulsed by the notion of me sharing intimate details of my heartbreak and pain.

-If you are black, how many times have you heard, “what happens in this house, stays in this house”?
+If you are African-American, how often have you heard, “what happens in this house, stays in this house”?
 Now, I do not have any statistical data to support this theory, so do not ask.
-This was simply a thought that was created during our mommy/daughter chat.
-It was my thought that as black families we already have so many eyes looking at us, under a skeptical microscope, ready to pounce on any “flaw” that we have, that it has made us completely guarded and unwilling to expose our vulnerabilities to society.
+This was a thought created during our mommy/daughter chat.
+It was my thought that as black families, we already have so many eyes looking at us, under a skeptical microscope, ready to pounce on any “flaw” that we have.
+This has made us completely guarded and unwilling to expose our vulnerabilities to society.
 But, in doing that, what are we doing to ourselves?

 I based this theory solely on my personal experiences.
 Again, no statistical data.
-It seems that men are generally seen as guarded and unwilling to communicate so they are encouraged to open up and talk about how they feel.
-On the other hand, women are generally seen as chatterboxes who talk so much that men generally adopt a selective hearing mechanism that allows them to filter through all of the chatter, causing women to rarely be truly heard.
+Men are seen as guarded and unwilling to communicate, so they are encouraged to open up and talk about their feelings.
+On the other hand, women are generally seen as chatterboxes who talk so much that men generally adopt a selective hearing mechanism that allows them to filter through all of the chatter.
+This selective hearing mechanism means women are never truly heard.

-We were hard-working, educated, professionals who lived in the right neighborhood, took vacations, were active in our community, actively participated in school functions, were supplementing our children’s education with cultural and social experiences that broadened their horizons, etc. And, those boxes that we ticked were the boxes that were high priority for us.
-I don’t think it was until the marriage was basically shattered that me and my husband really started to focus on the thing that is the glue to the peace and happiness of a family, emotional security.
-Quite honestly, I don’t think my husband and I were given the tools that we needed to even consider that as we worked toward educating our children and financial security, we desperately needed to make sure we were working equally as hard to ensure emotional security in our household.
+We were hard-working, educated professionals who lived in the right neighborhood, took vacations, were active in our community, actively participated in school functions, were supplementing our children’s education with cultural and social experiences that broadened their horizons, etc. And those boxes we ticked were the boxes that were “high priority” for us.
+I don’t think it was until the marriage was basically shattered that my husband and I started to focus on the thing that is the glue to the peace and happiness of a family, emotional security.
+Quite honestly, I don’t think my husband and I were given the tools we needed to even consider we desperately needed to make sure we were working to ensure emotional security in our household.

 I knew her young brain was not ready to be inducted into the “suffer in silence” club.
 All she was trying to do was talk about it so that she could figure things out and get rid of some of that pain she was experiencing.
-And, quite honestly, as I began to teach her some of the mantras of the “suffer in silence” club, I knew that I was taking the first step to teaching her behavior that was detrimental to her well-being.
+Quite honestly, as I sat there teaching her some of the mantras of the “suffer in silence” club, I knew that I was teaching her behavior detrimental to her well-being.
 All in the name of saving face in my community.

 And, any efforts to “suffer in silence” creates angry, disheartened, unhealthy individuals.
-I am not willing to be that angry black woman that people are quick to criticize and laugh at, but, never stop to think about what has gotten her to that point.
+I am not willing to be that angry black woman that people are quick to criticize and laugh at but never stop to think about what has gotten her to that point.
 I am no longer willing to raise my children with a “suffer in silence” mentality.
 Quite frankly, I have simply come to the realization that the emotional well-being of my household far outweighs any accolades I will get from a community that forces me to “suffer in silence”.

-Thank you for your consideration 🙂
+Thank you for your consideration.